Advanced MVP · Rust-native

 Built on Apache DataFusion

-spark-rust uses a local fork of DataFusion — the Rust query engine that also powers Polars, ParadeDB, InfluxDB v3 and Sail — for Arrow-columnar vectorized execution, SQL parsing, optimization, and Parquet I/O. On top we add the Spark-shaped pieces: a Spark-dialect SQL layer, analyzer rewrites, spill operators, skew-join split, the gRPC shuffle service, the Connect server, MLlib over Connect, an Apache Iceberg / Delta metastore writer, a wasm32 build of the SQL core that runs Spark SQL client-side in the browser, and the topology dashboard.
+spark-rust uses a local fork of DataFusion — the Rust query engine that also powers Polars, ParadeDB, InfluxDB v3 and Sail — for Arrow-columnar vectorized execution, SQL parsing, optimization, and Parquet I/O. On top we add the Spark-shaped pieces: a Spark-dialect SQL layer, analyzer rewrites, spill operators, skew-join split, the gRPC shuffle service, the Connect server, MLlib over Connect, an Apache Iceberg / Delta / Hudi lakehouse layer (including Hudi COW/MOR reads and atomic local COW writes), a wasm32 build of the SQL core that runs Spark SQL client-side in the browser, and the topology dashboard.

 On the roadmap